 In most fantasy universes, elves are described as very astute creatures that can see and hear much better than humans and so it’s no wonder their ears would also be stylized with pointy tips, even in some settings, elf ears will actually move according to sounds or even emotions, which is also a very fun approach in your drawings!

 Step by Step Tutorial on Drawing Elf Ears

 Well, I’ve got you covered!
 Here we’ll be talking about the basic Shapes for you to do if you’re looking to create some Pointy Ears (or Elf Ears) for your Character.

 We won’t be exaggerating them too much so you can use them for a regular human character if you wish to as well.

 Or… you can exaggerate them yourself for your High-Fantasy Character Design, your call!

-In the end, I’ll also show you some examples of how you can customize a bit more your ears and style.
-Like I said before when it comes to drawing elf ears, I tend to exaggerate them a lot and make them super pointy.
+In the end, I’ll also show you some examples of how you can customize your ears and style a bit more.
+Like I said before, when it comes to drawing elf ears, I tend to exaggerate them a lot and make them super pointy.